IRM-009: University Information Technology Infrastructure, Architecture, and Ongoing Operations

-It is critically important that the University of Virginia’s information technology (IT) infrastructure, architecture and ongoing operations support the mission of the institution.
-To help ensure this need is met, decisions affecting these areas must reflect standards, guidelines and practices found to be effective in the higher education environment.
-This policy establishes the nationally recognized codes of practice with which the University aligns its IT infrastructure, architecture and ongoing operations.
+It is critically important that the University of Virginia’s information technology (IT) infrastructure, architecture, and ongoing operations support the mission of the University of Virginia.
+To meet this need, decisions affecting these areas must reflect standards, guidelines, and practices found to be effective in the higher education environment.
+This policy establishes the nationally recognized codes of practice with which the University aligns its IT infrastructure, architecture, and ongoing operations.

 There are no terms that require definition.

-This policy applies to all university information technology, whether owned and operated by the university, or used for university business through contractual arrangements.
+This policy applies to all University information technology, whether owned and operated by the University, schools, or departments, or used for University business through contractual arrangements.

 The Commonwealth of Virginia Restructured Higher Education Financial and Administrative Operations Act of 2005 grants institutions additional authority over financial and administrative operations, on condition that certain commitments to the Commonwealth are met.
-The University of Virginia’s Management Agreement with the Commonwealth provides full delegated responsibility for management of the institution’s information technology infrastructure, architecture and ongoing operations.
-This delegation includes the authority to conduct these activities in accordance with industry best practices appropriately tailored for the specific circumstances of the University, in lieu of following Commonwealth-determined specifications.
-This policy documents the industry best practices with which the University will align its infrastructure, architecture and ongoing operations.
+The University of Virginia’s Management Agreement with the Commonwealth provides full delegated responsibility for management of the institution’s information technology infrastructure, architecture, and ongoing operations.